This document describes how iptables and

 nat POSTROUTING ebtables chains.

 This can happen when the bridge is also used as a router.
 The Ethernet frame(s) containing that IP packet will have the bridge's destination MAC address, while the destination IP address is not of the bridge.
-Including the iptables chains, this is how the IP packet runs through the bridge/router (actually there is more going on, see section 6):
+Including the iptables chains and assuming the br-nf code is compiled into the kernel, this is how the IP packet runs through the bridge/router (actually there is more going on, see section 6):

 Figure 3c.
 Bridge/router routes packet to a